 - Maintenance of Springs and Expansion Joints is critical to avoid thermal stress causing maintenance issues on expensive equipment – turbines, compressors, …

-- Geothermal plants are uniquely challenging with very high wear rate on piping
+- Geothermal plants are uniquely challenging with a very high wear rate on piping

-- Many power plants do not have the scale to allow for engineering personnel which specialize in Piping
+- Many power plants do not have the scale to allow for engineering personnel who specialize in Piping

 - Peaker plants require more careful management of Thermal Stress as a large number of cycles can lead to Piping Failures